pivotal/docs-tap/scst-policy/configuring.md

 The cluster image policy is a custom resource containing the following properties:

-* `images`: The images block defines the patterns of images that must be subject to the ClusterImagePolicy.
+* `images`: The images block defines the patterns of images that must be subject to the `ClusterImagePolicy`.
 If multiple policies match a particular image, _ALL_ of those policies must be satisfied for the image to be admitted.
   If there is no host in the `glob` field, `index.docker.io` is used for the host.
 When no repository is specified, the image pattern defaults to `library`.